-Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat in the shortest time and for the least cost – an approach that is fundamentally at odds with chicken welfare.5
+Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat from broiler chickens in the shortest time and for the least cost – an approach that is at odds with animal welfare.5

-Like humans, chickens suffer and can feel pain as well as a range of emotions including fear, anxiety, boredom, frustration, discomfort and distress.6
+Chickens are sentient animals experiencing a range of emotions including pain, fear, anxiety, boredom, frustration, discomfort and distress.6

-Chickens naturally live in small, relatively stable communities, and form complex social relationships with fellow chickens within those communities.7 In recent years, scientists have learned that the average chicken is surprisingly intelligent: she can be deceptive and cunning, possess communication skills on par with those of some primates, and use sophisticated signals to convey her intentions.8
+They naturally live in small, relatively stable communities, and form complex social relationships with fellow chickens within those communities.7 In recent years, scientists have learned chickens possess surprising emotional, intellectual and social complexity.
+Chickens can:

-Living in close confinement with tens of thousands of other chickens must be overwhelming for such social animals, yet the current industry code allows chickens to be stocked at densities as high as 20 birds per square metre.11 This leaves each fully grown chicken with personal space approximately the size of an A4 page.12
+About 90% of chickens in Australia are raised in intensive factory farms.17 Current industry codes allow broiler chickens to be stocked at densities as high as 20 birds per square metre.11 This leaves each fully grown broiler chicken with personal space approximately the size of an A4 page.12

 High stocking densities have been shown to cause a number of welfare concerns for broiler chickens, including increased rates of mortality, diseases (such as breast blisters, chronic dermatitis and leg disorders), reduced walking ability and behavioural activity, and disturbed resting patterns.13

-Chickens are subjected to artificial lighting for hours on end to increase feeding time and productivity, and to control aggression resulting from high stocking density.14
+Broiler chickens are subjected to artificial lighting for long periods to increase feeding time and productivity, and to control aggression (resulting from high stocking density).14

-Standing on a floor increasingly comprised of their own faeces15 and struggling for personal space, chickens kept in intensive conditions are deprived of a meaningful quality of life.
-They may never see sunlight and have no opportunity to perform some of their most fundamental behaviours, such as roosting and nurturing their young.16 About 90% of chickens in Australia are raised in this way.17
+Standing on a floor increasingly comprised of their own faeces15 unable to see sunlight and lacking personal space, broiler chickens are kept in intensive conditions experience various issues that compromise their welfare.
+They are not able to perform some of their most fundamental behaviours such as roosting and nurturing their young.16

 The fast growth rate puts enormous pressure on their heart and lungs, causing acute heart failure in millions of chickens every year, known as ‘ascites’.
 Chickens may also suffer from Sudden-Death-Syndrome (SDS).
 SDS is characterised by sudden rigorous wing flapping, muscle contractions, loss of balance, vocalisations and, in the final stages, the birds collapsing on their backs or their side to die.20